How Well Do Workplace Wellness Programs Work?

 Everyone involved in studying or conducting wellness agrees on one thing: Changing behavior, and getting people motivated to participate at all, can be difficult.

-Steven Aldana, CEO of WellSteps, a wellness program vendor, says that for the efforts to be successful they must cut across many areas — from the food served in company cafeterias to including spouses or significant others in helping people quit smoking, eat better or exercise more.
+Steven Aldana, CEO of WellSteps, a wellness program vendor, says that for the efforts to be successful, they must cut across many areas — from the food served in company cafeterias to including spouses or significant others in helping people quit smoking, eat better or exercise more.

-"Behavior is more complicated than simply taking a few wellness modules," said Aldana.
+"Behavior is more complicated than simply taking a few wellness modules," Aldana said.
 "It's a lifestyle matrix or pattern you have to adopt."

 Kaiser Health News is an editorially independent, nonprofit program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.